amirah03/starter-kit/PART2.md

 3. There are some instances where when we run our proggrame it says terminated.
 We did not know what's the solution for this error and what exactly caused the error.

-4. When I run my programe, runtime error occurred and then it opens up stl_vector.h files.
+4. When I run my programme, runtime error occurred and then it opens up stl_vector.h files.
 Until now I did not understand what caused the error, and what exactly the solution.